openthread/ot-ns/ot-rfsim/ot-versions/README.md

 - br-ccm - `openthread-ccm` - (In development) A Thread CCM Border Router.

 Build scripts: the build scripts to build all of the versions are `../script/build_<version-tag>`.
 Each of these specific build scripts invokes the general `build` script.
-The `../script/build_all` builds all versions.
+The `../script/build_all` builds all commonly used versions.